Security and Data Protection

-This website uses Google Analytics, a web analysis service of the Google Inc. Google Analytics uses so-called Cookies, text files which are stored on your computer and which allow an analysis of the use of the website by you.
+This website uses Google Analytics, including the function Universal Analytics, a web analysis service of the Google Inc. Google Analytics uses so-called Cookies, text files which are stored on your computer and which allow an analysis of the use of the website by you.
+Through Universal Analytics and the use of a pseudonym user ID, device-crossing activities (e.g. tablet, PC or laptop) on our website can be analysed.
 The information generated by the cookie concerning your use of this website (including your IP address) will be passed on to a Google server in the USA and saved there.
 In case of an activation of the IP-anonymization on this website, your IP-address will be shortened by Google within the member states of the European Union or in other contractual states of the Agreement on the European Economic Area.
 Only in exceptional cases will the complete IP-address be transmitted to a Google-server in the USA and shortened then and there.
 Google will use this information on behalf of this website’s provider for the purpose of evaluating your website to gather reports concerning the website’s activities and to furthermore provide services around this website.
 Google Analytics does not combine your transmitted IP-address data with other data collected by Google.
 You can prevent the storage of cookies by a specific setting in your browser-software; however please note that if you do this you may not be able to use the full functionality of this website.
 You can furthermore prevent the collection of your data (including your IP-address) by Google as well as the processing of that data by Google by downloading and installing the following browser-plugin: http://tools.google.com/dlpage/gaoptout?hl=eng

-We use the Conversion Tracking of Microsoft (Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA).
-Thereby Microsoft Bing Ads saves a so-called Cookie on your computer, as long as you entered our webpage via a Microsoft Bing advertisement.
-We and Microsoft can then see that someone clicked on our ad, which led him to our page and that he visited a determinate target-page before.
-We then only get to know the total number of users that clicked on a Bing ad and which were led to our page.
-No personal data of the identity of the user are given to us.
-If you don’t want to be part of the tracking procedure, you can also renounce the therefore necessary Cookie-installation – generally deactivating the automatic setting of Cookies in your browser adjustments, for example.
-Find further information about the privacy and the exact Cookies used by Microsoft Bing on the Microsoft website: http://privacy.microsoft.com/DE-DE/fullnotice.mspx.
+We use conversion tracking by Microsoft (Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA).
+Thereby Microsoft Bing Ads saves a cookie on your computer if you arrived at our webpage via a Microsoft Bing advertisement.
+We and Microsoft can see that someone clicked on our ad and was directed to our page, and visited a predetermined target page beforehand.
+We learn only the total number of users that clicked on a Bing ad and were directed to our page.
+No personal information related to the identity of the user are transmitted.
+If you do not want to be part of the tracking procedure, you can also reject the necessary cookie – by generally deactivating the automatic storage of cookies, for example.
+Find further information privacy and cookies used by Microsoft Bing on the Microsoft website: https://privacy.microsoft.com/de-de/privacystatement.

-Plug-ins of the social network Facebook are also implemented in our website.
-Our website is configured to start the direct connection between your browser and the Facebook server in the moment you click on a Facebook plug-in.
-It will not automatically start as soon as you open our website.
-Information is only sent to Facebook in the moment you click on the plug-in, “activating” it consciously.
-If you click on the Facebook button while you’re logged in on your Facebook account, Facebook might associate the visit of our website to your account.
-As website owner, we herewith inform you that we are not informed about the content of the transmitted information as well as of their usage by Facebook.
-Further information about this can be found in the Facebook privacy terms: http://de-de.facebook.com/policy.php.
-If you don’t want Facebook to associate the visiting of our website to your Facebook account, please click on the Facebook plug-in or sign out of your Facebook account.
+Our website also includes plugins by the social network Facebook.
+Our website is configured so that a direct connection between your browser and the Facebook server is made only when you click on a Facebook plugin.
+A connection will not be made automatically as soon as you open our website.
+Data is transmitted to Facebook only after you click on the plug-in, consciously “activating” it.
+If you click on the Facebook button while you’re logged in on your Facebook account, Facebook can possibly associate the visit to our website with your account.
+We would like to point out that as the provider of the web page we have no knowledge of the content of the transmitted data or of their use through Facebook.
+Further information about this can be found in Facebook’s Data Policy: http://de-de.facebook.com/policy.php.
+If you do not wish for Facebook to be able to associate the visit of our website with your Facebook account, please do not click on the Facebook plugins or log out of your Facebook account.